Support our Nonprofit Magazine!

-For many of us who struggled with self-harm, our urges and behaviors are often accompanied by intense emotions seeming to incapacitate all of our abilities to cope with what we are experiencing.
+For many of us who struggled with self-harm, our urges and behaviours are often accompanied by intense emotions seeming to incapacitate all of our abilities to cope with what we are experiencing.

 During this kind of emotional turmoil, it can be difficult to distract ourselves or use any other coping mechanism.